wavespectra/wavespectra/docs/partitioning.rst

 Partitioning
 ============

+Spectral partitioning splits the wave spectrum into components such as wind sea and swells, so integrated parameters can be calculated for each individual wave system.
-A new partitioning api has been implemented in Wavespectra version 4.
-Previously, two methods were available in :class:`~wavespectra.specarray.SpecArray` for spectral partitioning, the `split` method for threshold-based frequency splits and the `partition` method for the watershed partitioning based on `Hanson et al. (2009)`_ and implemented in spectral wave models such as WW3 and SWAN.
+Most methods in wavespectra are based on the watershed algorithm of `Hanson et al. (2009)`_ implemented in spectral wave models such as WW3 and SWAN.

-In version 4, :meth:`~wavespectra.specarray.SpecArray.partition` became a namespace of the `spec` accessor from which several partitioning methods are now available including:
+The partitioning methods are available from the ``spec.partition`` namespace (in version 4 this namespace replaced the previous ``partition`` method, see :doc:`migration`):

 - :meth:`~wavespectra.partition.partition.Partition.ptm1`
 - :meth:`~wavespectra.partition.partition.Partition.ptm1_track`